Smitkhobragade/ecommerce-api/Readme.md

 - `POST /orders` - Create a new order
 - `GET /orders` - Get all orders
 - `GET /orders/:id` - Get a specific order by ID
+- `GET /orders/last7days` - Get orders placed in the last 7 days
 - `PUT /orders/:id` - Update a specific order by ID
-- `GET /orders/last-7-days` - Get orders placed in the last 7 days
-- `GET /orders/users/:productId` - Get users who bought a specific product

 ---